Table of contents

 Ongoing WMS exposes several Application Programming Interfaces (APIs) which allow third parties to integrate directly with Ongoing WMS.
 We have a developer page which contains technical information about our APIs.

-- You must allow API access for the goods owner in question.
+- Allow API access for the goods owner in question.

-Step 1: giving API access to the goods ownerGo to Settings ⇒ API for goods owners:
+Step 1: allowing API access to the goods ownerGo to Administration ⇒ API for goods owners:

 There you will see a list of all your goods owners.
 You can also see which goods owners have been granted access to the API:

-Let's say you want to grant access to the Electronics Company.
+Let's say you want to grant access to Demo Goods Owner.
 Click on the icon next to its name, and then press Allow API access:

 Step 2: creating API usernames and passwords

 When API access has been allowed for a goods owner, you will now be able to create API users.
-This is also done in Settings ⇒ API for goods owners.
+This is also done in Administration ⇒ API for goods owners.